Anjok07/ultimatevocalremovergui/README.md

 ### Parameter Values:

-All models released by me will have the values they were trained with appended to the end of the filename like so "MGM-HIGHEND_sr44100_hl512_w512_nf2048.pth".
+All models released here will have the values they were trained with appended to the end of the filename like so "MGM-HIGHEND_sr44100_hl512_w512_nf2048.pth".
 The "sr44100_hl512_w512_nf2048" portion automatically sets those values within the application, so please do not change the model files names.
 If there are no values appended to the end of a model, the value fields will be editable and auto-populate with default values.
 The default values are -

 - **SR** - 44100
 - **HOP LENGTH** - 1024